ls1intum/Artemis/supporting_scripts/generate_code_cov_table/README.md

 ### Linux

-On linux, pyperclip requires either `xclip` or `xsel` to be installed.
+On Linux, `pyperclip` requires either `xclip` or `xsel` to be installed.
-Alternativley, the python modules `qtpy` or `PyQT5` have to present.
+Alternatively, the Python modules `qtpy` or `PyQT5` have to be present.
-If no option to insert text into the clipboard is found, to script falls back to printing to stdout.
+If no option to insert text into the clipboard is found, the script falls back to printing to stdout.

 **You will have to manually adjust the confirmation column for each file!**